RodrigoCR25/EVENFLO-project/README.md

 # Data source

 The data was generated in a fictitious way, the information was investigated and organized, so that we could offer information on the true products offered by the brand, but emphasizing that the figures are totally invented by the work team.

+# Question to answer

+° Based on a portfolio analysis for each channel, which is the ideal portfolio for launching Maternity Products on e-commerce?
+° Is it possible to develop a promotion plan for tops sellers across channels?
+° Can we identify any trend that should be reflected on the sales plan for the first semester of 2023?